-- Promote screening, discovery, and development of novel therapeutic agents with activity against HIV-associated malignancies, including pathogenesis-based strategies, agents with better CNS penetration, and agents with better safety profiles. - Based upon structural, biologic, immunologic, and biochemical information, develop agents for the prevention and treatment of HIV-associated malignancies. - Develop preclinical and in vivo models for testing potential therapeutic and preventive strategies against HIV-associated malignancies. - Utilize emerging information on the pathogenesis of malignancy complications of HIV infection, including new viral agents, to develop new preventive, diagnostic, and therapeutic strategies for such tumors.
+- Promote screening, discovery, and development of novel therapeutic agents with activity against AIDS-defining and HIV-associated malignancies, including pathogenesis-based strategies, agents with better CNS penetration, and agents with better safety profiles. - Promote discovery of nanotechnology-based drug enhancement opportunities and targeting modalities for malignancy-specific delivery of therapeutic agents. - Based upon structural, biologic, immunologic, and biochemical information, develop agents for the prevention and treatment of HIV-associated malignancies. - Develop preclinical and in vivo models for testing potential therapeutic and preventive strategies against HIV-associated malignancies. - Utilize emerging information, including vaccination strategies, on the pathogenesis of malignancy complications of HIV infection, including new viral agents, to develop new preventive, diagnostic, and therapeutic strategies for such tumors.